dogecoinfoundation/foundation.dogecoin.com/content/trailmap/libdogecoin.md

 worry about the deeper specifics of the crypto functions.

-It’s important to note that libdogecoin will be a pure library, not providing a ‘runnable’ node facility, it is intended that connecting the bits together into an engine be done at the level above, via the networking libraries of the host language.
+It’s important to note that libdogecoin will be a pure library, not providing a ‘runnable’ node facility.
+It is intended that connecting the bits together into an engine be done at the level above, via the networking libraries of the host language.